 A bit of a meta one, but it's hard not to think of a certain meme from Batman: The Movie during all the ado with the reactor in the third act.

-Bruce learns the hard way that Selina has stolen his car.
+Bruce learns the hard way that Selina stole his car by taking his valet ticket during that kiss she planted on him.
 What makes it funny is that it is styled in a Gilligan Cut:

 Bruce: Must've lost my ticket.